ObsoleteAlbatross/Inchoate/README.md

 ## Story
 Ha, you wish!

+## Disclaimer?
+Place names from League of Legends was used because I am not creative.
+Please don't sue me.
+I also included some items which have references to other franchises.
+Once again, please don't sue me.

 ## User Stories
 To reduce redundancy:
 As a user, I want to be able to...